Get more information about Honolulu Community College by clicking links below:

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Honolulu Community College compares for both graduation and transfer rates against other community colleges in Honolulu County and community colleges in Hawaii in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how Honolulu Community College compares for both graduation and transfer rates against other community colleges in Honolulu and community colleges in Hawaii in total.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.